• Skip to primary navigation

 📖 Substitutions and Variations

 • Not a fan of soy sauce?
-Use tamari instead, a Japanese sauce made of fermented soybeans and healthier than regular soy sauce.
+Use tamari instead, a Japanese sauce made of fermented soybeans.

 • Add eggs for even more taste.
 As you're sautéing the vegetables, push them to one side in the wok and break two eggs.
 Scramble them quickly with a spoon and mix them in with the veggies.
 Some additional protein right there!